Palestine Action: Arrests

 On 16 August 2025, 13 people were arrested at a protest supporting the group outside City Hall, Norwich.
 Writing in the Irish Times, author Sally Rooney pledged continuing support for Palestine Action, despite the group's proscription in the UK.
 In August 2025, screenwriter Paul Laverty was arrested in Edinburgh for wearing a T-shirt that was alleged to support Palestine Action.
 The T-shirt displayed the words: "Genocide in Palestine, time to take Action".
 6 September saw another rally in London expressing support, with almost 900 arrests taking place: 857 for support of the group, and 33 for other offences, with 17 of those for assault of a police officer.
 On 4 October 2025, at least 493 more people have been arrested in central London during protests in support of Palestine Action, according to the Metropolitan Police.

 On 15 October, court proceeding began, with 28 defendants standing accused from among some 2,100 cases expected to need processing.
 Under the court's plan for trying all defendants, there would be two trials per day with five defendants appearing in each trial.
 Based on there being over 2,000 defendants, it was estimated that this would require at least 400 trials over 200 full days of court time.
+On 18 November, Defend Our Juries reported that about 142 people were arrested by police in England and Wales on the first day of coordinated protests organized by the DOJ against the UK government's proscription of the group.
+On 29 November, dozens of protestors were arrested in various locations across England; 31 in Bristol city centre, 30 at College Green, Bristol, 34 at St Peter's Square in Manchester, 25 in Birmingham, and 10 in Norwich.
+On 17 December, Amnesty International reported that there had been over 600 arrests during the period from 18 to 29 November, which takes the total arrests to date to over 2,700.
+On 25 January 2026, 86 people were arrested after police suspected that protesters breached the grounds of HM Prison Wormwood Scrubs in London to show support of a Palestine Action hunger striker.